 For more information, simply click on this post in which we present detailed information on how to get up Mount Teide by cable car.

 If you are looking for a challenge, congratulations!
 You have found one of the best.

 Hiking up Mount Teide is not for everyone.
 It is quite steep in some sections, the atmospheric conditions harden the further up you go and the wild volcano vegetation can seem torrid, although the scenic value given by a climb to the peak makes the hike well worth the effort.

 The route that allows you to climb to the Mount Teide summit by foot starts at the foot of Montaña Blanca—pun intended—and ends at the peak, but the path itself has several stages.
 If you want to discover them all, take a look at our post that we prepared specifically for it:

 Our star excursion to the Teide Peak: Ascent to the peak by cable car

 We have already talked about how to get the permit and how to get up Mount Teide.
 We also provided you with links which include very specific information for your visit.

 Now it’s time to tell you about our best excursion to the Mount Teide peak.
 The one most sought after, even by the island’s residents.
 And it is simply amazing…

-We are referring to the Ascent to the Teide Peak by Cable Car excursion, which also gives you the option of being picked up from your hotel.
+We are referring to the Ascent to the Teide Peak by Cable Car excursion, which includes transport from your accommodation.